BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 Available values are `right`, `left` and `any`.
 Second required argument is the [mob type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
 Next is an amount of mobs required to click on.
 These must be unique, so the player can't simply click twenty times on the same zombie to complete it.
-There is also an optional `name:` parameter which specifies what name the entity must have (you need to write `_` instead of the space character).
+There is also an optional `name:` parameter which specifies what custom name the entity must have
+(you need to write `_` instead of the space character).
+To check for the real name (e.g. if you renamed players to include their rank) you can also use `realname:` instead.
 Add `marked:` if the clicked entity needs to be marked by the `spawn` event (see its description for marking explanation).
 You can also add `notify` argument to make the objective notify players whenever they click a correct entity, optionally with the notification interval after colon and `cancel` if the click shouldn't do what it usually does